- The Graduate School

 THE NARRATIVE MEDICINE CERTIFICATE

-The Narrative Medicine student takes four courses to develop enhanced skills in listening to patient and client histories and stories and cultivates a more profound attention to the meaning of illness and struggle, beyond the diagnosis of it.
+The Narrative Medicine student takes four courses to develop facilitation skills that will enable them to carry Narrative Medicine into their workplaces and beyond.
+In listening to patient and client histories and stories, students cultivate a more profound attention to the meaning of illness and struggle, beyond the diagnosis of it, and build a lexicon for opening these stories.
 Those who complete the Narrative Medicine track to supplement licensure and professional degrees will be prepared to expand the narrative culture within healthcare through program development, research, writing, supervision, and training of colleagues and students.

 CHANGING THE FACE OF MEDICINE: NARRATIVE AS A FORM OF KNOWLEDGE.